PROJECT: Addressing the vulnerability of the energy sector to the impacts of climate change in Central Asia

 Scope of Work

-CDKN is partnering with the World Bank’s ESMAP (Energy Sector Management Assistance Program) to tackle these issues.
-Building on ESMAP’s existing work and expertise in the region, CDKN is supporting two new studies focusing on Central Asia.
-The first study will explore Tajikistan’s energy sector’s vulnerability to climate change impacts.
-The second one will take a regional approach and will highlight the likely impacts of climate change on Central Asia’s energy sector.
+CDKN partnered with the World Bank’s ESMAP (Energy Sector Management Assistance Program) to tackle these issues.
+Building on ESMAP’s existing work and expertise in the region, CDKN supported two new studies focusing on Central Asia.
+The first study explored Tajikistan’s energy sector’s vulnerability to climate change impacts.
+The second one took a regional approach, highlighting the likely impacts of climate change on Central Asia’s energy sector.
 Since power supply in the Central Asian countries are connected via transboundary rivers (used for hydropower generation) and interconnected grids, it is important to understand the potential impacts of climate change at national and regional levels.

-The work will primarily focus on three major tasks:
+The work primarily focussed on three major tasks:

 - Climate Risk Assessment of Energy Infrastructure;